 Associate membership is open to those healthcare professionals who do not meet the criteria for membership.
 The benefits of associate membership are exactly the same as full members except Associate members do not have voting rights at the Annual General Meeting.

-Anyone joining or renewing their membership in 2020 will have their membership extended by one year so nothing to pay until 2022
+Anyone who joined or renewed their membership in 2020 has had their membership extended by one year so nothing to pay until 2022

 We aim to put the needs of all lung cancer patients and lung cancer nurse specialists at the forefront of what we do and we support our members by fostering confidence and harnessing knowledge and continuing development.
 As a member you will benefit by having access to/involvement in all our activities including: